MasahideMori-SimpleAppli/simple_widget_markup/README.md

 Currently, the types are as follows.

-* Container system (Container is a container for elements)
+- Container system (Container is a container for elements)
   - Only one element inside.
     - block (basic container.
 Can also be used for temporary placement for replacement)
     - scroll (A container that can be scrolled inside)
   - Multiple elements inside.
     - col (The inside is a row container)
     - row (container with columns inside)
     - span (Container with text or href inside.
 Different parameters can be set for each element in the line)
     - stack(Container that can be superposed inside)

-* Elements in the container
+- Elements in the container
   - text system
     - h1-h6 (header text.
 6 types of h1-h6)
     - subtitle1
     - subtitle2
     - body1 (It works even if you write "text".
 Normal text)
     - body2
     - caption
     - overline (text to display above the line)
   - Other than text
     - img (image.
 URL is described in the text part)
     - href (Hyperlinks are written in the text part.
 The appearance can be changed with the alt parameter)
     - line (horizontal divider)
     - vline(vertical divider)

 Currently, the parameters are:

-* Valid for all
+- Valid for all
   - height
   - width
   - bgColor (#AARRGGBB)
   - mLeft (px.
 Margin)
   - mTop (px)
   - mRight (px)
   - mBottom (px)
   - pLeft (px.
 Padding)
   - pTop (px)
   - pRight (px)
   - pBottom (px)
   - weight (ratio of elements on the screen.
 Vertical in col, horizontal in row)

-* For Containers only
+- For Containers only
   - minHeight(px)
   - minWidth(px)
   - maxHeight(px)
   - maxWidth(px)

-* For block and scroll
+- For block and scroll
   - id (replacement ID in Flutter widget linkage)

-* For col and row only
+- For col and row only
   - hAlign (left, center, right.
 Horizontal alignment)
   - vAlign (top, center, bottom.
 Vertical alignment)

-* For text and href only
+- For text and href only
   - fontName
   - fontSize (px)
   - fontWeight (normal, regular, bold, thin, light, medium, black, w100-w900)
   - fontStyle (normal, italic)
   - textColor (#AARRGGBB)
   - textDeco (none, underline, overline, lineThrough)
   - textDecoStyle (solid, dotted, dashed, double, wavy)
   - textDecoColor (#AARRGGBB)
   - textDecoThickness (px)
   - letterSpacing (px)
   - wordSpacing (px)
   - textAlign (left, center, right, justify.
 Text alignment)
   - textHeight (text size magnification, such as 1.0 or 1.3)

-* For text and span only
+- For text and span only
   - isSelectable (true, false.
 If false, it cannot be selected.)

-* Href only
+- href only
   - alt (alternative text)

-* For img only
+- img only
   - fit (none, contain, cover, fitHeight, fitWidth)
   - repeat (noRepeat, repeat, repeatX, repeatY.
 If repeat is enabled, it will be repeated at the original image size.)

-* Line only
+- line only
   - thickness (px, line thickness)
   - color (#AARRGGBB)

 ### new line